Nonparametric risk bounds for time-series forecasting: Risk bounds

 \subsection{Setup and assumptions}

 We observe a finite subsequence of random vectors $\Yin$ from a process $\Yinf$ defined on a probability space $(\Omega, \Sigma, \P_\infty)$, with $Y_i \in \R^p$.
-We make the following assumption on the process. \begin{assumption} $\P_\infty$ is a stationary, $\beta$-mixing process with mixing coefficients\footnote{In order to apply the results, one must either know $\beta_a$ for some $a$ or be able to estimate it with sufficient precision and accuracy. \citet{McDonaldShalizi2011a} shows how to estimate the mixing coefficients non-parametrically, based on a single sample from the process.} $\beta_a$, $\forall a>0$. \end{assumption}
+We make the following assumption on the process. \begin{assumption} $\P_\infty$ is a stationary, $\beta$-mixing process with mixing coefficients $\beta_a$, $\forall a>0$.\footnote{In order to apply the results, one must either know $\beta_a$ for some $a$ or be able to estimate it with sufficient precision and accuracy. \citet{estimating-beta-mixing,McDonaldShalizi2015} show how to estimate the mixing coefficients non-parametrically, based on a single sample from the process.
+However, those results (and those contained in this paper) only apply if the data generating process {\em is} $\beta$-mixing, an assumption that cannot be verified.} \end{assumption}

 Under stationarity, the marginal distribution of $Y_t$ is the same for all $t$.
 We deal mainly with the joint distribution of $\Yini$, where we observe the first $n$ observations and try predicting $Y_{n+1}$.
-For the rest of this paper, we will call this joint distribution $\P$.
+For the remainder of this paper, we will call this joint distribution $\P$.
 Our results extend to predicting more than one step ahead, but the notation becomes cumbersome.

-We must define generalization error and training error slightly differently for time series than in the IID setting.
-Using the same notion of loss functions as before, we consider prediction functions $f : \R^{n\times p} \rightarrow \R^p$ \begin{definition} [Time series risk]
+We must define generalization error and training error slightly differently for time series than in the i.i.d.\ setting.
+Using the same notion of loss functions as before, we consider prediction functions $f : \R^{n\times p} \rightarrow \R^p$.

-\end{definition} The expectation is taken with respect to the joint distribution $\P$ and therefore depends on $n$.
 The function $f$ may use some or all of the past to generate predictions.
 A function using only the most recent $d$ observations as inputs will be said to have \emph{fixed memory} of length $d$.
-Other functions have \emph{growing memory}, i.e., $f$ may use all the previous data to predict the next data point.
-This incongruity makes the notation for time series training error somewhat problematic.
+Other functions, in particular, the linear time-invariant systems we discuss below, have \emph{growing memory} which means that $f$ may use all the previous data to predict the next data point.
+These concepts require us to state with some care what we mean by prediction functions, and by time-series training error and risk.